patrick-melo/myipc.io/README-quickstart.md

     git clone git@github.com:patrick-melo/myipc.git
     cd myipc.io
     docker-compose up

+## Development
+To rebuild the sprites, you will need the M command (see above).

+When the server is built, it copies the source files into the docker image.
+To get the server to use the files in the repo instead, do the following

+1. Uncomment the following lines  in `docker-compose.yml`:

+        volumes:
+            - .:/usr/app

+            START_COMMAND: "sleep 999999999"

+2. Restart the container (`docker-compose up`)

+3. Run the following command to initialize react outside the container.

+    m init react

+4. Comment the following line in docker-compose.yml

+            START_COMMAND: "sleep 999999999"

+2. Restart the container (`docker-compose up`)

+# Unit tests
+Run the following command to run all unit tests:

+    npm test

+Run the following command to run a specific test file:

+    npm test psql.test.js

 # M command
 You can add an alias to the following to ~/.zshrc.